cobbler/cobbler/docs/cobbler.rst

 =================

 This lists all configuration which Cobbler can obtain from the saved data.
-There are also ``report`` subcommands for most of the other Cobbler commands (currently: distro, profile, system, repo, image, mgmtclass, package, file).
+There are also ``report`` subcommands for most of the other Cobbler commands (currently: distro, profile, system, repo, image, mgmtclass, package, file, menu).

 .. code-block:: shell